 You also get real-time notifications on the stress experienced on your feet and knees, overpronation and overstriding.
 Should you overstride or overexert yourself too much during a run, the app will send out an immediate alert.

 The tracker builds your runner profile and continues to evolve it with each run.
 This allows you to evaluate your performance, for individual runs or even segments of runs, so you can understand where you performed best and where you need more work.
-The profile is built using running data from the insoles, GPS and personal information you provide such as age, height, weight, among others.
+The profile is built using running data from the insoles, GPS as well as personal information you provide such as age, height, weight, among others.

 Because each foot is monitored separately, this allows the tracker to detect and visualize asymmetries between left and right foot and heel and ground contact times – all of which can be corrected with the proper training.
 TUNE will then recommend specific exercises for you, and show show you how to do them via video demonstrations.

 You can make any shoes smart with the Milestone Pod.
-Just clip them on and you are ready to go.
+Just clip it on and you are ready to go.
 The device remains attached to your shoe for the life of your shoes, then can be reset and transferred to a new pair.

 There are no buttons, no charging and no need for a GPS signal.
 It works the same indoor or out.
 It’s always on, already ready to collect your data.